 How to Make Perfect French Press Coffee Every Time

-From Purple Café: During my 6 years at Purple Café in Seattle, I brewed hundreds of French press pots for guests who wanted to experience single-origin coffees.
-The technique I'm sharing here is what I've refined over 24 years of daily use—first in the restaurant, then 18 more years at home.
+Professional Context: During my years working in professional cafes, I brewed hundreds of French press pots for guests who wanted to experience single-origin coffees.
+The technique I'm sharing here is what I've refined over 24 years of daily use—first in professional settings, then 18 more years at home.
 Master these fundamentals, and you'll brew better coffee than most cafes.

 French press coffee isn't complicated, but most people get it wrong.
 They use water that's too hot, grind the beans too fine, or press too early.
 The result?
 Bitter, over-extracted coffee that tastes nothing like what you get at a quality cafe.